 Use tweezers or pliers to pull out any pin bones, if necessary.

-Put about half of one of the thirds of the curing mixture in a filet shape on a rimmed baking sheet or baking pan that is big enough to lay a filet flat on.
-Lay a filet skin-down on the mixture.
+Put about half of one of the thirds of curing mixture in a fillet shape on a rimmed baking sheet or baking pan that is big enough to lay a fillet flat on.

-- Cover the filets and baking sheet or pan with foil or plastic wrap.
+Cover the fillets and baking sheet or pan with foil or plastic wrap.
 Place a cutting board or second baking sheet on top of the covered fish, top it with cans or pots or other heavy things to weigh the fish down, and find a place to put the whole thing in the fridge.

-- Let chill about 12 hours or overnight.
+Let chill about 12 hours or overnight.

-Remove from the fridge, unwrap, discard the accumulated liquid in the pan, and turn the filets over so the bottom one is on top.
+Remove from the fridge, unwrap, discard the accumulated liquid in the pan, and turn the fillets over so the bottom one is on top.

-- The fish is now cured and you can serve it, but it will continue to benefit from another 12 to 24 hours of being weighed down and chilled, so feel free to repeat these steps a second time around.
+The fish is now cured and you can serve it, but it will continue to benefit from another 12 to 24 hours of being weighed down and chilled, so feel free to repeat these steps a second time around.

-- When ready to eat, remove the fish from wrapping, pat dry, and use a very sharp knife to thinly slice the gravlax against the grain.
+When ready to eat, remove the fish from wrapping, pat dry, and use a very sharp knife to thinly slice the gravlax against the grain.

-Gravlax is traditionally served with a drizzle of mustard sauce and some fresh dill, often with thinly sliced hearty rye bread or crisp rye crackers.
+- Gravlax is traditionally served with a drizzle of mustard sauce and some fresh dill, often with thinly sliced hearty rye bread or crisp rye crackers.

-Gravalax will keep, covered and chilled, for up to a week.
+- Gravlax will keep, covered and chilled, for up to a week.
 It also freezes very nicely.